 Speakers: Raúl Zurita, Poet, DRCLAS RFK Visiting Scholar 2015-2016; Alejandra Carmona Cannobbio, Filmmaker

 Moderated by: Rodrigo del Río, PhD Candidate in Romance Languages and Literatures

 A conversation with poet Raul Zurita and filmmaker Alejandra Carmona on the documentary ZURITA VERAS NO VER.
-The movie will be offered for free through streaming one day before the event to pre-registered participants.
+The movie will be offered for free through streaming two days before the event to pre-registered participants.
 This event is part of the DRCLAS Film Series The Present of Yesterday, curated by graduate students Rodrigo del Río and Ignacio Azcueta.